MardisPrime/LittleCommons_Enums/README.md

 An EnumStreamer is a Stream source made from a chosen enum's values.
 It supports repeated streaming of the enum's values without repeated array creation via Enum.values().

-EnumCollectors provides implementations of java.util.stream.Collector that collects enums into unmodifiable Sets and Maps backed by EnumSets and EnumMaps.
+EnumCollectors provides implementations of java.util.stream.Collector that collect enums into unmodifiable Sets and Maps backed by EnumSets and EnumMaps.